-Connect almost any video cameras or gyro-stabilized gimbals to the geoDVR, and in seconds you are ready to start recording geo-referenced HD and/or SD video files.
+Connect most gyro-stabilized gimbals, fixed-mount, and handheld video cameras to the geoDVR, and in seconds, operators can start recording geo-referenced video files

 Features & Specifications - geoDVR Gen3

 Configured to order, Single and Multi-channel HD/SD configurations are available.

 Supported Video Camera Resolutions

 For real-time status updates & in-mission audio comments

 Frequently Asked Questions (FAQ)

 The Ethernet ports can be used for our geoDVR RAC (Remote Access Control) software in case someone wants to control the geoDVR via a laptop instead of touchscreen monitor.
 It can also be used to quickly remove video and other data from the geoDVR with a laptop (Instead of using the removable hard drive or USB ports.)
 The geoDVR also now supports some Ethernet-based cameras.

 The geoDVR records .AVI files (H.264 codec) with permanently embedded GPS data and .MP4 files (H.264 codec).
 With the optional geoDVR Module for Target Location & MISB FMV and a compatible gimbal, the geoDVR can also record MISB compliant Full Motion Video as .TS files.